Ready in just 15 minutes! Pasta with frozen vegetables is an easy & affordable dinner. Using a one-pot cooking method makes the pasta extra-flavorful.

 Instructions

-- Add the frozen vegetables.
+- After 5 minutes, add the frozen mixed vegetables.
 Mix well.

 Notes